MicroEJ/docs/SDKUserGuide/resolveDependenciesInWorkspace.rst

 When the API is set as a dependency, the Implementation project is automatically used at runtime if it is opened in the workspace.

-If a Mock project is also opened in the workspace, it is automatically used for execution on Simulator.
+If a Mock project or a Front Panel project is also opened in the workspace, it is automatically used for execution on Simulator.

 .. note::

-   When opened in the workspace, the Implementation project and the Mock project are used regardless of their version or if they are set as dependencies.
+   When opened in the workspace, Foundation Library Implementation projects, Mock projects and Front Panel projects are loaded, regardless of their version, prior to the ones provided by the Platform (if any).

-To avoid the use of the Implementation project and the Mock project, uncheck the :guilabel:`Resolve Foundation Library in workspace` option in :guilabel:`Window` > :guilabel:`Preferences` > :guilabel:`MicroEJ` > :guilabel:`Settings`.
+To avoid the use of an Implementation project, a Mock project or a Front Panel project, uncheck the :guilabel:`Resolve Foundation Library in workspace` option in :guilabel:`Window` > :guilabel:`Preferences` > :guilabel:`MicroEJ` > :guilabel:`Settings`.

 .. figure:: images/resolve.png